 JUDY FLEAGLE

-Docent for 21 years.
-Well-known local author.
-“Most people are truly impressed with the museum”.
+Has been a docent since 2002 and is a well-known, popular local author.
+“Most people are truly impressed with the Museum”.

 PAM TANORA